guidance-guarantee-programme/pension_guidance/content/scams.md

 #How to avoid a pension scam

-%The information on this page about your pension pot options will apply from 6 April 2015.%

 Pension scams, in which criminals cheat people out of their pension pots, are increasing.

 There are different types of scam.
 They often begin by someone giving you a 'cold call' - contacting you unexpectedly about: